Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 considerations.
 How should we inform users that these conversions, which incur memory and performance cost, are occurring?
 We decided against warnings, which risk being ignored or becoming a nuisance, and to instead clearly document this behaviour.
-Additionally, different devices have different data type limitations, for instance Apple MPS only supports float32.
+Additionally, different devices have different data type limitations;
+for example, Apple MPS only supports float32.
 How best to handle these differences when performing conversions while ensuring users are informed of precision impacts is an ongoing consideration.